oar-team/batsim/doc/proto_description.md

 ### EXECUTE_JOB

 Execute a job on a given set of resources.

-An optional mapping can be added to tell Batsim how to map executors to resources: where the executors will be placed inside the allocation (resource numbers are shifted to 0).
-It only works for SMPI for now.
+An optional ``mapping`` field can be added to tell Batsim how to map executors to resources: where the executors will be placed inside the allocation (resource numbers are shifted to 0).
+It can be seen as MPI rank to host mapping.
+It only works for the ``smpi`` job profile type.
 The following example overrides the default round robin mapping to put the first two ranks (0 and 1) on the first allocated machine (0, which stands for resource id 2), and the last two ranks (2 and 3) on the second machine (1, which stands for resource id 3).

+For certain job profile that involve storage you may need to define a ``storage_mapping`` between the storage label defined in the job profile definition and the storage resource id on the platform.
+For example, the a job profile of type ``msg_par_hg_pfs_tiers`` contains this field ``"storage":
+"pfs"``, in order to select what is the resource that correspond to the ``"pfs"`` storage you should provide a mapping for this label:
+``"storage_mapping": { "pfs": 2 }``.
+If no mapping is provided Batsim will guess
+the storage mapping, only if one storage resource is provided on the platform.

+An other optional field is ``additional_io_job`` that permits to the decision process to add a job that represents the IO traffic, dynamically at execution time.
+This dynamicity is necessary when the IO traffic depends on the job allocation.
+It only works for MSG based job profile types for the additional IO job and the job itself.
+The given IO job will be merged to the actual job before it's execution.
+The additional job allocation may be different from the job allocation itself, for example when some IO nodes are involved.

-- **data**: A job id, an allocation and a mapping (optional)
+- **data**: A job id, an allocation, a mapping (optional), an additional IO job (optional)
 - **example**:
 ```json
 {